theRealAph/ScopeLocals/README.md

 ###  Rebinding of Extent Local Variables

-The immutability of `ExtentLocal` bindings means that a caller can  use an `ExtentLocal` to reliably communicate a constant value to the methods it calls.
+The immutability of extent-local bindings means that a caller can  use an `ExtentLocal` to reliably communicate a constant value to the methods it calls.
-However, there are times when one of those called methods might need to use the same `ExtentLocal` variable to communicate a different value to the methods *it* calls.
+However, there are times when one of those called methods might need to use the same extent-local variable to communicate a different value to the methods *it* calls.
 The requirement is not to change the original binding but to establish a new binding for nested calls.

 As an example consider this API method of the framework `Logger` class.